AbeelLab/emu/README.md

   Prefix name for extacted LSV output file (default is 'AllExtractedLSVs.reference_extended.vcf').
 ```
 ###Canonicalizing large variants
-To canonicalize large variants, use the `canonicalize` argument.
+To normalize large variants, use the `canonicalize` argument.

 Canonicalization is performed in two sets: variants that are complete or have at least X nt (see `--min-comparison-length argument`) and variants that are incomplete and have less than X nt.
 The X value is 20 nt by default.
 The latter set undergoes a much stricter criterion during canonicalization (e.g. large variants must have the same coordinates, type, reference, and alternative sequences to be canonicalized).
+The output of both sets are merged into one VCF file called 'CanonicalizedLSVs.vcf'

 For information regarding canonicalization of large variants with nested variation, see the optional argument, `--max_leniency`.